Kuala Lumpur City Hall

 The Kuala Lumpur City Hall (Dewan Bandaraya Kuala Lumpur, abbreviated DBKL or KLCH) is the city council which administers the city of Kuala Lumpur in Malaysia.
 This council was established after the city was officially granted city status on 1 February 1972.
 Their jurisdiction covers an area of 243 square kilometres.

 The council consists of the mayor plus fifteen members of the city advisory board appointed to serve a one-year term by the Minister of Federal Territories.
-The current mayor of Kuala Lumpur is Maimunah Mohd Sharif, who has been in office since 15 August 2024.
+The current mayor of Kuala Lumpur is Fadlun Mak Ujud, who has been in office since 15 November 2025.